One year ends, another year begins: which means it’s time for IoT predictions.

 Myself included!
 I’ve been making use of a remote start app; by starting the car mid-morning-routine, it’s defrosted and ready to roll by the time we’re out of the house (which is a godsend up North, where we often wake up with frozen car windows).
 Not to mention: this way, my 5-year-old doesn’t shiver his little socks off!

 According to Vodafone’s IoT barometer, 36% of the automotive industry had adopted IoT by 2019—and this is going to rise quickly through 2020, as Cellular V2X (Vehicle to Everything) tech makes leaps and bounds with the aid of 5G.
-Smart cars that communicate which each other have the potential to great increase road safety and reduce accidents.
+Smart cars that communicate with each other have the potential to greatly increase road safety and reduce accidents.
 And should an accident happen, they can immediately contact emergency services.

 Projects like Ericssons 5GCAR are already showing the benefits of V2X with real-time analysis and assisted driving; and there’s sure to be awesome tech on display at this year’s GlobeCom that’ll feed into the connected cars of 2020.